eddelbuettel/rcppgeiger/README.md

 ### Status

-Pretty new.
+The pacage is pretty new and raw.
 Expect changes.

-Several TODO items (such as collecting data and bringing it back to R).
+There are several TODO items (such as collecting data and bringing it back to R).

 ### Author